LLaMA in R with Keras and TensorFlow

 Consideration

-Lastly, let’s flip our consideration to Consideration()
+Lastly, let’s flip our consideration to Consideration().

 Attention(keras$layers$Layer) %py_class% {

-<- function(head_size, n_heads,
+initialize <- function(head_size, n_heads,

-initialize block_id = NULL) {
+..., block_id = NULL) {

-$head_size <- head_size
+self$head_size <- head_size

 self$n_heads <- n_heads